 Normally, preppers could rely upon any number of water purification techniques to render unclean water safe and ready to use, but the insidious nature and persistence of radiation means that most, if not all, of out typical methods simply will not work.

-Assuming otherwise might see you imbibing of deadly, radioactive water that could leave you terribly sick or even kill you.
-At best, even incidental contact with radioactive water could set you up for a shorter life full of hideous health problems.
+Assuming otherwise might see you imbibing of deadly, contaminated water that could leave you terribly sick or even kill you.
+At best, even incidental contact with contaminated water (which is NOT radioactive water as water cannot be irradiated) could set you up for a shorter life full of hideous health problems.

 This is problematic because radioactive fallout is such a persistent issue in the aftermath of a nuclear blast or accident.